octoi/go-exercises/README.md

 This is the challenges from the course <a href="https://www.udemy.com/course/learn-how-to-code/">Learn How To Code: Google's Go (golang) Programming Language</a> . 🧑‍🏫

+> Run every program in an isolated environment because everything has `package main` same

 ## Resources 📚

 - <a href="https://www.udemy.com/course/learn-how-to-code/">Udemy course</a> . 🧑‍🏫